• Home

 Another half dozen U.S. warships as well as vessels from the UAE and Saudi navies would also be needed inside the Gulf, he told CNN on Sunday.

 “So you try and bottle it up on both sides,” Stavridis added.
-“The bottom line: this is a big task, and it’s a big gamble.”
+“The bottom line: This is a big task, and it’s a big gamble.”

 Just before the U.S. and Israel began bombing Iran, 18 warships were in the Middle East, according to the Center for Strategic and International Studies.
 That included two aircraft carriers and the escort ships that are part of each strike group.

 Since the war started, the U.S. has deployed a Marine Expeditionary Unit, which typically includes three warships and more than 2,000 Marines.
-Another MEU and a third carrier strike group are on the way to the Middle East.
+Another MEU and a third carrier strike group are on their way to the Middle East.

-U.S. Marine Corps
+Courtesy of the U.S. Marine Corps

 Stavridis characterized a blockade of the strait as falling halfway between leaving it under Iranian control and Trump’s earlier threat to wipe out Iran as a civilization.